Biden joins Cantwell, Murray in condemning GOP on contraception and abortion

 0

-OLYMPIA, Wash. – A study released last week found that the amount of people traveling to the Evergreen State to receive abortions has jumped by about 50% since the repeal of Roe v.
-Wade.
-A federal bill guaranteeing a legal right to contraception failed to pass the Senate today, further widening the gulf between Republicans and Democrats on reproductive health.
+OLYMPIA, Wash. – A study released last week found that the amount of people traveling to the Evergreen State to receive abortions has jumped by about 50% A federal bill guaranteeing a legal right to contraception failed to pass the Senate today, further widening the gulf between Republicans and Democrats on reproductive health.

 Senator Maria Cantwell cited the University of Washington study which found increased amounts of people from out-of-state receiving abortions in Washington when condemning Senate Republicans on Wednesday.